shakilaile9002774990-droid/hydra/website/docs/intro.md

 ## Introduction
 Hydra is an open-source Python framework that simplifies the development of research and other complex applications.
-The key feature is the ability to dynamically create a hierarchical configuration by composition and override it through config files and the command line.
+The key feature is the ability to dynamically create a hierarchical configuration by ghvhh bnb and override it through config files and the command line.
 The name Hydra comes from its ability to run multiple similar jobs - much like a Hydra with multiple heads.

 ### Key features: